Houghton May Fair De Lux

 - Name plate with Art Deco lettering

-The May Fair camera was made by the Houghton-Butcher Manufacturing Co Ltd. for the Ardath company.
+The May Fair De Lux camera was made by the Houghton-Butcher Manufacturing Co Ltd. for the Ardath company.
 "May Fair" was a cigarette brand name and this camera was given away as a premium item in return for cigarette coupons.
 This camera can be seen in several of the Ardath premium gift catalogues in the early 1930s.
+It is basically an Ensign Carbine No.3 with a different lens/shutter combination.

 This folding bed camera is finished in black imitation leather on the sides but has a black 'crackle' paint finish on the inner face of the folding baseboard.
 The camera has an attractive faceplate design around the lens, based upon a stylised eye.

 Focussing is achieved by sliding the lens board along track to various locking positions, covering 5ft to infinity.
 It is fitted with a Novoray I Lens together with a 5 speed shutter including B and T. There is provision for a cable shutter release.
-It has an aperture controlled by a iris and has two aperture positions, one labeled 'ordinary' (f/16) and the other labelled 'bright' (f/22).
+It has an aperture controlled by a iris and has two aperture positions, one labelled 'ORDINARY' (f/16) and the other labelled 'VERY BRIGHT' (f/22).

 Framing is achieved by either using the bright viewfinder attached to the lens board or by using a fold out wire frame in conjunction with a metal eyepiece that slides out from the back of the camera.
 It has two tripod mount bosses catering for both portait and landscape shots.